 an inpatient facility accredited as a hospital under the Hospital Accreditation Program of the Joint Commission on Accreditation of Healthcare Organizations.
 This includes Combat Support Hospitals, Air Force Theater Hospitals and Navy Hospital Ships.
 Hospital does not include a nursing home.
 Neither does it include an institution, or part of one, which: (1) is used mainly as a place for convalescence, rest, nursing care or for the aged; or (2) furnishes mainly homelike or Custodial Care, or training in the routines of daily living; or (3) is for residential or domiciliary living; and (4) is mainly a school.

 Help in filing your TSGLI claim

-If you have been injured in a traumatic accident and need help filing your TSGLI claim, please call the Law Office of Peter S. Cameron at 800-861-7262.
+If you have been injured in a traumatic accident and need help filing your TSGLI claim, please call Cameron Firm, PC at 800-861-7262.
 Serving Veterans Nationwide.

 Many initial filings are denied.
 But we can help you get the benefits you deserve.
 If you prefer, simply submit our secure online claim form for a prompt reply.
 Because are here 24/7 to help you.

 This article is for educational and marketing purposes only.
 Consequently, it does not create an attorney-client relationship.